 Should the certifying agent determine that the applicant is not able to comply or is not in compliance with the Act, the certifying agent will issue a written notification of non-compliance to the applicant.
 The notification of non-compliance will describe each non-compliance, the facts on which the notification is based, and the date by which rebuttal or correction of each non-compliance must be made.
 Applicants who receive a notification of non-compliance may correct the non-compliances and submit, by the date specified, a description of correction and supporting documentation to the certifying agent.
-As an alternative, the applicant may submit a new application to another certifying agent, along with the notification.
+As an alternative, the applicant may submit a new application to another certifying agent, along with the notification of non-compliance and a description of correction of the non-compliances and supporting documentation.
 Applicants may also submit, by the date specified, written information to the issuing certifying agent to rebut the non-compliance described in the notification of non-compliance.
 When a non-compliance cannot be corrected, a notification of non-compliance and a "notification of denial of certification" may be combined in one notification.
 The certifying agent will evaluate the applicant's corrective actions taken and supporting documentation submitted or the written rebuttal.